-If you’ve been automatically backing up your messages with Google Drive, but you haven’t used the application in over a year as of Nov.
-12, 2018, Google will delete your backup file.
-If you want to save it, you’ll need to do so manually.
+If you’ve been automatically backing up your chat history with Google Drive, but you haven’t used the app in more than a year since Nov.
+12, 2018, your Google account will delete your WhatsApp backup file.
+If you want to save the backup file, you’ll need to manually back it up.

 First, log in to your Google account, then Google Drive.
 Navigate to your WhatsApp backup file, then right-click on it.
 Click on “make a copy.”
-A second version of the file will appear.
-You can move it to a new location in Google Drive to ensure it doesn’t get deleted or download it to your desktop by right-clicking and choosing “download.”
+A second version of the backup file will appear.
+You can move the file to a new location in Google Drive to ensure the chat backup doesn’t get deleted or download the backup file to your desktop by right-clicking and choosing “download.”